hs950559/coryrylan.com/_posts/2016-08-19-angular-upgrade-strategies-with-proxies.md

 At [Vintage Software](https://vintagesoftware.com) we have used these techniques to be able to divide a large monolithic UI web app into three smaller micro UI web apps.
-We have used this breaking our large app into three smaller independently deployable apps consisting of ASP.NET, Angular 1.x and now Angular 2.
+We have used this breaking our large app into three smaller independently deployable apps consisting of ASP.NET, Angular 1.x and now Angular latest.
 This has allowed us to continue to iterate and ship while upgrading our UI tech stack.
 We use .NET and IIS (Internet Information Services) to achieve this set up.
 Most backend technologies support this type of proxy setup.
 To read more of how to set this up with .NET check out [this article](http://www.iis.net/learn/extensions/url-rewrite-module/reverse-proxy-with-url-rewrite-v2-and-application-request-routing).